2022–23 Premier 15s: Most tries

+Team of the Season

+The 2022–23 Allianz Premier 15s Team of the Season, which was revealed on 25 June 2023, features players from six different clubs and 4 different nationalities.
+The team was selected by statistics from Opta.

 Allianz Cup

-The entire pool stage of the Allianz Cup contested before the start of the Premier 15s season.
+The entire pool stage of the Allianz Cup was contested before the start of the Premier 15s season.
 The Premier 15s clubs were ranked by their previous finishing position and drawn in two pools of five, with clubs playing each other once in two home games, two away games, one bye week over five rounds.
 The top two teams in each pool will progress to the semi-finals played at the highest ranked clubs' venues (16 April 2022) as well a third-placed play-off and final.
-The Allianz Cup final will be played at the home venue of the winning semi-finalist club with the highest points difference.
+The Allianz Cup final was played at the home venue of the winning semi-finalist club with the highest points difference.
 In a change from he previous season, the teams ranked third and fourth in each pool also enter semi-finals as the first and second ranked teams instead of instant finals, which remains for the fifth ranked teams, which is to be played in two legs.